upper/db

 Select().From("accounts")

-If you're working with large datasets using All() could be expensive, it's probably more efficient to get results one by one using an iterator:
+Using All() could be expensive for large databas; it's probably more efficient to get results one by one using an iterator:

 var account Account